alipay/Antchain-MPC/README.md

 In the `cpu` folder, run the script of `experiment_table_3&4.py` to obtain the experimental results of Tables 3,4.

 ### CPU-based Experiments
 Follow the `README.md` instruction in `cpu` folder for installation.
 Then, run the script `run.sh` to obtain the results of Tables 7,8,9,11,12.
 Since training for model accuracy costs a relatively long time (i.e., several hours), we put the relevant experiments at last.
+The results are recorded in the `artifacts/` folder.
 For user convenience, we attach the record of parameter tuning in the file ./cpu/artifacts/record.csv.

 ### GPU-based Experiments
 Follow the `README.md` instruction in `piranha` folder to install the C++ implementation.
 Then, download the `MNIST` and `CIFAR-10` datasets.
 At last, execute the script `run.sh` in the Docker container to get results of Tables 5,6,10.